0xCAFEDECAF/VanLiveConnect/README.md

 > 👉 Note: I used this schematic during many long debugging hours, but I cannot guarantee that it won't ultimately
      cause your car to explode! (or anything less catastrophic)

-### Wi-Fi connectivity and heat
+### Wi-Fi connectivity

+After many hours of experimenting, I discovered that the Wi-Fi connectivity of the ESP boards degrades heavily when the power supply is flaky or bad.
+Wi-Fi power load is spiky, so make sure to use a high-quality power supply.
+Minimize the usage of power-consuming devices and peripherals, such as the built-in LED.

+#### Heat

-After many hours of debugging, I discovered that the Wi-Fi connectivity of the ESP boards degrades heavily when its surrounding temperature is high (&gt;&nbsp;40&nbsp;&deg;C).
-Therefore, **do not** place the ESP board near a place  where heat is present or generated.
+I seem to have noticed that the Wi-Fi connectivity of the ESP boards degrades when its surrounding temperature is high (&gt;&nbsp;40&nbsp;&deg;C).
+Therefore, do not place the ESP board near a place where heat is present or generated.
 Unfortunately, the MFD and radio are placed in locations where there is a lot of heat, especially in the winter season when the air heater is on.
 Take care not to place the ESP board in that area.

 ### Infra-red control